codydegen/march_madness_simulator/README.md

   * You're in a pool with a lot of people who are fans of a specific team in the tournament.
 No matter how good or bad that team is, people are to be picking them to go much further than they should be.
 You can exploit that by picking a relatively early exit for that team.

 ## To-Do
-* Determine whether choosing explicit entries or calculating based on entire group is better
+* Immediate:
-* Improve bracket output
+  * Make bracket output scale with browser size
+  * Update documentation
 * Long-term:
-  * knowing who the best teams are
+  * Enhance algorithm to develop bracket
+    * Utilize who picked data to identify under-picked teams (Compare expected points versus picked percentage)
-    * enhance model to update elo after early round wins (Low priority)
+    * Enhance model to update elo after early round wins
-  * knowing who other people are picking
+  * Make output more user-friendly
+    * Allow live input of entry
+    * Allow entry or group import
+    * Retain selected brackets when running subgroup analysis
+    * Allow hot swapping between model inputs (swap between men's and women's natively, scoring system, increase number simulations or entries)
-    * compare expected points versus who picked percentage
+  * Allow for algorithmic creation of dummy brackets using who picked data
-    * estimate homer factor (Low priority)
-  * implement unit testing ( should be high-priority but this project is going on for so long that it'll probably end up not happening )
+  * Structural:
+    * Implement unit testing
+    * Host database off-site to allow for larger data sets